auth0-lab/auth0-ai-python/packages/auth0-ai-langchain/README.md

 )
 ```

 3. Handle interruptions properly.
 If the tool does not have access to user's Google Calendar, it will throw an interruption.
+See [Handling Interrupts](#handling-interrupts) section.

 ## RAG with FGA